 Mr Alex Wildman, Boarding Governor

 Alex is on the Finance and Estates Committee and is the governor responsible for boarding at St Hugh’s.
 He lives close to the school in Buckland and is married to Tiggy.
 They have two children who enjoyed their years at St Hugh’s before going on to Cheltenham College and Winchester.
 Their daughter is now a primary school teacher and their son is away at university.
-Alex was educated at Marlborough and Oxford Polytechnic before qualifying as a chartered surveyor, he now runs a commercial property investment company.
-A keen sportsman, he is active in the local area and is chair of Buckland Parish Council.
+Alex is a chartered surveyor, and runs a commercial property investment company.

 The school is well governed and strongly supported by its governing body.